mcspr/rpnlib/README.md

 * Unsigned integer values are represented as `rpn_uint`, can be used in operators.
 * All strings are represented as `String` (Arduino class).
 Strings in expressions are surrounded by double quotation marks.

-### Substacks
+### Nested stacks

-* Keyword `[` creates a new stack, stores the current stack and replaces it with the new one
+* Keyword `[` creates a new stack.
+Any expression after that point uses the new stack.
+Previous stack is kept in memory.
-* Keyword `]` appends current stack contents to the previous stack (staring from the bottom of the stack) and appends it's size at the top.
+* Keyword `]` moves all of the current stack contents into a previous one, inserting from the top.
+After that, appends it's size at the top and destroys the current stack.
+Any expression after that point uses the previous stack.

 ### Variables